-By taking the goods at the agreed place, the ownership of the goods passes to the buyer.
-Buyer who does not meet the definition of consumer mentioned in § 52 para.
+By taking the goods at the agreed place, the ownership of the goods passes to the Buyer.
+The Buyer who does not meet the definition of consumer mentioned in § 52 para.
 4 of the Civil Code acquires the right of ownership of the goods until the full payment of the purchase price for the goods.

-The risk of damage to the goods passes to the buyer at the time when the buyer or a third person authorized by the buyer takes over the goods from the merchant or his representative, authorized to deliver the goods, or if he does not do so in time, then at the time when the merchant allows the buyer to handle the goods and the buyer does not take over the goods.
+The risk of damage to the goods passes to the Buyer at the time when the Buyer or a third person authorized by the Buyer takes over the goods from the Merchant or a representative authorized to deliver the goods, or if the Buyer does not do so in time, then at the time when the Merchant allows the Buyer to handle the goods and the Buyer does not take over the goods.